aaslun/Sightings/readme.txt

 == Upgrade Notice ==

-= 1.2.1 =
+= 1.3 =
+Contributor shortcode removed and merged into Sightings map shortcode.
 Important bug-fixes for contributor categories, and much more.
 See plugin readme.txt file for full changelog.

 = 1.2 =
 New crowd sourcing features, bug fixes and better form validation.